openpreserve/plato/README.md

 ### Acknowledgements

-Part of this work was supported by the European Union in the 7th Framework Program, IST, through the SCAPE project, Contract 270137.
+This work was partially supported by the [SCAPE project](http://scape-project.eu/).
+The SCAPE project is co-funded by the European Union under FP7 ICT-2009.4.1 (Grant Agreement number 270137)
 ### Support

 This tool is supported by the [Open Planets Foundation](http://www.openplanetsfoundation.org).
 If you require support, feel free to contact plato [at] ifs.tuwien.ac.at.